This post might have affiliate links, please check out my full disclosure policy.

 This lemon buttercream frosting has serious flavor to it!
 It’s made with both lemon juice and lemon zest for that extra flavor punch.
-This icing is perfect to add to all your favorite Spring desserts!
+This icing is easy to make in just 5 minutes and perfect to add to all your favorite Spring desserts like lemon curd cake!

 Buttercream is seriously so easy to make and even easier to flavor!
-All you need are some simple pantry basics and flavoring and you can make this kind of frosting.
+All you need are some simple pantry basics and flavoring and you can make any frosting, like this lemon buttercream frosting!

 When I was in pastry school we did a whole session on making buttercream and frostings, and we were able to make them in any flavor we wanted.
 I remember being so overwhelmed with the possibilities that I couldnt pick just one flavor!

-Now that I have my blog, I am going to share them all!
-Especially this lemon buttercream.
 Lemon desserts are one of my absolute favorite things to make so I’m super excited to share this easy and bright recipe with you.
+This lemon icing is light and fluffy and is bursting with lemon flavor.
+It’s also easy to make and absolutely divine over lemon cupcakes or strawberry lemon cupcakes.

 Why you’ll love this recipe